A new kind of Progress Bar, with real-time throughput, eta and very cool animations!

 The Pause mechanism

 That's it!
-Then you can use it in ipython (or your preferred REPL)!
-Just call the function to instantiate the generator and, whenever you want another transaction, call
+Then you could use it in ipython (or your preferred REPL)!
+Just call the function to instantiate the generator and

 Forcing animations on non-interactive consoles (like Pycharm's)